 Intelligence Quotient (IQ)

-Test scores derived from standardised tests to assess levels of human intelligence… we grow up thinking IQ is some holy grail but most research surrounding this area comes from the 20th century (Gladwell, 2008).
-But, Gladwell (2008) found IQ wasn’t a good determinant of future progress, the intelligence has to be in an environment where it could be fostered, developed, and honed.
+Test scores derived from standardised tests to assess levels of human intelligence.
+We grow up thinking IQ is some holy grail but most research surrounding this area comes from a tainted 20th century (Gladwell, 2008).
+Gladwell (2008) found IQ wasn’t a good determinant of future progress.
+The intelligence had to be in an environment where it could be fostered, developed, and honed.

-Most of society like to believe in this idea of ‘meritocracy’ however when you look at education or employment closely you will see that meritocracy goes out of the window.
+To conclude, most of Society like to believe in this idea of ‘meritocracy’.
+However, when you look at education or employment closely you will see that meritocracy goes out of the window.
 Family background, ethnicity, gender, social class all can be applied as measures to better exemplify just how unequal the system is.

 Meritocracy is a myth, and sadly blinding ourselves with a false consciousness only allows this system to continue.